Guide to Christmas Club Accounts

 Most Banks Have Saving Limits

-Most Christmas Club accounts have a maximum dollar amount you can save.
-Some banks allow up to $5,000, but this number will vary.
+Most Christmas Club accounts have a maximum dollar amount you can save ($15,000, for example), but this number will vary.
 The cap might be less than what you’d like to save.
-If need be, consider opening a second Christmas club if the bank allows it or open an additional one at another bank, too.
+If need be, consider opening a second Christmas Club account if the bank allows it, or open one at another bank.

 Potential Fees for Early Withdrawal

-If you need to get the money out before the set withdrawal date, you will most likely incur early withdrawal fees.
+If you need to get the money out before the set withdrawal date, you’ll most likely incur early withdrawal fees.
 These can vary.
 Find out what they are when you open your account.

 Alternatives to Christmas Club Accounts